What happens if two desires come into conflict? Which should win?

 To illustrate the problem, assume that the act of killing one's own offspring was a powerful goodon emitter.
 If this were the case, then any creature that acquired a functioning goodon detector would quickly go extinct.
-On the other hand, creatures that acquired the capacity to detect this goodon radiation and respond to it in revulsion would have a chance at survival.
-We would be the evolutionary consequence of this disposition to react to goodon emissions with revulsion.
+On the other hand, creatures that acquired the capacity to detect this goodon radiation and respond to it with revulsion instead of compulsion would have a chance at survival.
+Consequently, we would be the evolutionary consequence of this disposition to react to goodon emissions with revulsion.

 Yet, we would never have any way of knowing whether evolution has selected an appropriate reaction to a goodon emitter, or a perverse reaction to a badon emitter.
 Both would have the same real-world implications and be indistinguishable.